rgilman33/machineLearning/README.md

 # machineLearning

 Random collection of old ML models.
 Used purely for learning, nothing of production quality in here.
+Keeping for simply for historical value :)